 Relocation & Retirement

-Retiring and Relocating to Costa Rica is becoming more and more popular.
+Retiring in Costa Rica is becoming more and more popular.
 But there are a lot of things you need to keep in mind before you make the move in order for everything to go as smoothly as possible.
-Read through our tips and things to keep in mind!
+Read through our tips and things to keep in mind and learn all about expat living!

 Moving to Costa Rica